KGMats/The-Loom/docs/docs/intro.md

-# Welcome to The Loom
+# Welcome to The Loom: The Airbnb for GPUs

 ![The Loom Banner](/img/banner.png)